ognjenkl/telecom-product/readme.txt

-Installation
+Installation and start of application in Windows
-After successfully unpacked "telecom-product.zip" there are:
+After successfully unpacked "telecom-product.zip" file, following could be find there:
 	- "Telecom product" - source code directory
 	- "app" - directory with files to start application
 	- "db scripts" - direcotry with SQL script to create db